stellar/mddiffcheck/README.md

 - Specify the code block is a diff with `diff` on the same line as the backticks.
 - Specify the base git reference the diff applies to, either a tag or a commit sha, using the `mddiffcheck.base=` parameter.
+- Optionally specify a ref to fetch if the base is not part of the default fetch, such as when referencing a commit in a pull request from a fork, using the `mddiffcheck.fetch=pull/3380/head`.
 - Or, specify the diff should be ignored and not checked, using the `mddiffcheck.ignore=true` parameter.

 ````